Laura Kelly: Human services

 Kelly combined the Department of Children and Family Services with the Department of Aging and Disability Services into a consolidated, integrated Department of Human Services.

 In January 2020, Kelly called for major changes to the Osawatomie State Hospital, the long-troubled state psychiatric hospital that has faced scrutiny from federal regulators over security, safety, and treatment lapses.
 She has supported a plan for state funding for mental health crisis centers in the state.

+Immigrant rights

+Kelly has clashed with immigrants rights advocates, signing a Republican-backed bill in 2022 that was written by her eventual gubernatorial opponent, then state attorney general, Derek Schmidt.
+The state law was written to prevent the implementation of a recently passed local law in Wyandotte County, which sought to enact a community identification card program intended to benefit immigrants, the formerly incarcerated, those experiencing homelessness, those aged out of the foster care system, and the elderly.

 School funding

-Kelly has stated that she would like to ensure Kansas schools are funded and focus on improving the performance of Kansas students to be competitive with other parts of the country.
+Kelly has largely reversed former governor Sam Brownback's education agenda since taking office in 2019.
+She has said that she would like to ensure Kansas schools are funded and focus on improving Kansas students' performance to be competitive with other parts of the country.
 For example, she would address the statewide teacher shortage and improve pay for educators.
 She would also like to expand early childhood programs and increase options for students pursuing higher education.

 Social issues

 In her first official act as governor, Kelly signed an executive order reinstating the employment discrimination protections for LGBT state workers that Governor Sam Brownback had eliminated in 2015.

 Kelly opposed a Republican-proposed anti-abortion amendment to the Kansas Constitution in early 2020, saying it would return Kansas to the "dark ages".
 Amid acrimonious debate, the state House fell four votes short of the two-thirds majority required to put it on the state ballot.
 In 2022, she expressed her opposition to the 2022 Kansas abortion referendum that would have removed the right to an abortion from the state constitution.
 The amendment was defeated, with nearly 60% of voters rejecting it.